sh123/magloop_controller/README.md

    - Plate sizes are 50x60 mm
    - Plate spacing 5 mm
    - Worm gear is M3
-   - Can handle 100W CW without arcing
+   - Can handle 100W CW without arcing (tested with 0.9m loop)
    - Capacitance range ~3-95 pF
    - Can tune from ~9 up to 29 MHz with 0.9m loop